The Housing Credit is Pro-Growth Tax Policy

 An Essential Part of Pro-Growth Tax Policy

-The AHTCC’s comments urged Congress to take action to expand and strengthen the Housing Credit program in future tax legislation and outlines key provisions from the Affordable Housing Credit Improvement Act (AHCIA) that we encourage the committee to consider, including increasing the Housing Credit allocation and lowering the 50 percent bond financing test.
+In October 2024, the AHTCC submitted comments to the House Ways and Means Committee’s Republican Tax Teams in response to the request for feedback on 2025 tax legislation.
+The AHTCC’s comments urged Congress to take action to expand and strengthen the Housing Credit program in future tax legislation and outlines key provisions from the Affordable Housing Credit Improvement Act (AHCIA) that we encourage the committee to consider.
 The Housing Credit has a nearly 40-year track record as the most effective tool we have for addressing the affordable housing crisis and generating economic growth.

 In September 2024, Ways and Means Community Development Tax Team member and AHCIA Lead House Sponsor Rep. Darin LaHood (R-IL-16) visits site construction of Low-Income Housing Tax Credit (Housing Credit) homes in Bloomington, Illinois with AHTCC Leadership and local officials.